desiderr/mmp_toolbox/README.md

 # Documentation

 The complete process of downloading raw data all the way to plotting processed data has been detailed in this readme.md file.
 To process a different dataset make the appropriate selection in step 6.
-To change the processing parameters for a given dataset, edit the corresponding metadata.txt file created in step 14; see the readme in folder **metadata_file_templates** for more details.
+To change the processing parameters for a given dataset, edit the corresponding metadata.txt file created in step 14; do not edit the template files.
+See the [README](/metadata_file_templates) in folder **metadata_file_templates** for more details.

-Documentation as to how the toolbox works is given in the readme to the **code** folder and its subfolders.
+Documentation as to how the toolbox works is given in the [README](/code) to the **code** folder and its subfolders.

 Documentation to any toolbox function can be accessed in the Matlab command window by executing `doc [functionName]`.